 Well, I find it hard to deny that they intended sexual overtones to be read into the song—at the very least as double entendre—but nothing as specific as oral sex.
 Remember: the thing about Everyone Is Jesus in Purgatory is that it makes people feel smart about themselves, and since most people are dumb and perhaps recognize it on some level, that's a common need.

-Namely Robert Cristgau of the Village Voice.
+Namely Robert Christgau of the Village Voice.
 I don't have the reference at hand but I recall Paul being asked about this in an interview and saying that it seemed like a bit of a stretch.
+If there was some evidence that "please" had some special connotation related to oral sex — the song, at least, seems to be soliciting some kind of reciprocal sexual favour — that might be convincing, but nothing seems to present itself.

 This is more of a "it makes me curious" than something that annoys me, but I wonder what Yoko Ono, being Japanese, thought of Ringo's stage name, especially given that the Beatles are connected to Apple Corps.
 Ringo means apple in Japanese, and while I've read that Ringo's name came from wearing rings, it's just an interesting coincidence, especially considering there was someone at least of Japanese descent involved with the band.